AriFordsham/GHCWiki/commentary/g-so-c-multiple-instances.md

 ## The cabal hash

-Cabal needs to have a function to hash a build configuration. cabal-install uses the hash to check if a package needs to be built or if it is already installed.
+Cabal needs to have a function to hash a build configuration. cabal-install uses this hash to check if a package needs to be built or if it is already installed.
 Cabal needs the hash during installation because the directory of an installed package contains the hash.
 It is $libdir/$pkgid/$installedpackageid.
 It also needs the hash during registration because a package is identified by it in the PackageDB.
 The hash is the new InstalledPackageId (Probably not the hash alone, but also the package name (and also still the ABI hash?)).

 A build configuration consists of the following: